Are we close to an immortality pill? Here’s five ways humans might be able to achieve their age-old dream of finding a way to live forever

 The second mechanism is the telomere, a protective “end cap” on DNA strands.
 As human cells divide, the telomeres become shorter if there isn’t enough of the enzyme telomerase to repair them.
 Once it has fully degraded, the cell cannot survive.
 Some negligibly senescent flatworms have limitless telomeres because they possess highly proliferative stem cells.

-In the past ten years, there has been an explosion of new research foundations dedicated to life extension.
+In the past ten years, there has been an explosion of new research foundations dedicated to life extension and helping humans live forever.
 The Methuselah Foundation and the SENS Research Foundation are pioneering academic research.
 Google’s new company Calico, founded in 2013, will focus on technologies that increase understanding of the biology of aging.
 Human Longevity, Inc., a company started in 2014, is focusing on genomics and cellular therapy as methods for life extension.
 Here are some of the major advances towards negligible senescence in humans.